 "objFunc" : objFunc, # objective function

-"cons" : cons, # quantity to constrain
+"cons" : cons, # quantities to constrain

-"conWeights" : conWeights, # constraint weight
+"conWeights" : conWeights, # constraint weights

-"consEqs" : consEqs, # constraint equation(s)
+"consEqs" : consEqs, # constraint equations

 }

-surrogateOptimization(surrogateOptions , NACA0012) # pass surrogateOptions and OpenMDAO model to surrogateOptimization class
+surrogateOptimization(surrogateOptions, NACA0012) # pass surrogateOptions and OpenMDAO model to surrogateOptimization class

 To run this case, first download the tutorials and untar it.
-Then go to tutorials-main/NACA0012 and run the preProcessing.sh script to generate the mesh.
+Then go to NACA0012_Airfoil/incompressible and run the preProcessing.sh script to generate the mesh.
 Once that completes, run the optimization using the following command:

 mpirun -np 4 python runScript_SBO.py 2>&1 | tee logOpt.txt